aza0092/Clean-Code-Notes/README.md

 We should strive to keep our lines short.
 You should never have to scroll to the right

 ## Horizontal Openness and Density
+- I surrounded the assignment operators with white space to accentuate them I didn’t put spaces between the function names and the opening parenthesis
 ```java
  private void measureLine(String line) {
  lineCount++;